paulegradie/Sailfish/source/AsAConsoleApp/README.md

 ```

 This will by default produce a tracking file in a subdirectory to the output directory.
-So, on the second run, by deafult, you should also the following statistical test:
+So, on the second run, by default, you should also the following statistical test:

 -----------------------------------
 T-Test results comparing: